THC Vapes Now Banned in Alabama: What HB445 Means for You

 If you:

-- Currently sell or distribute THC vapes or hemp flower, you must cease operations related to those products before July 1, 2025.
+- Currently sell or distribute smokable hemp products (flower, prerolls, hemp cigarettes), you must cease operations related to those products immediately or face Class C felony charges.

-- Operate a business that sells consumable hemp products, you must obtain appropriate licensure and comply with testing, labeling, and reporting rules.
+- Operate a business that sells consumable hemp products (including non-combustion inhalation forms such as vape cartridges and disposables), you must obtain appropriate licensure by January 1, 2026, and comply with testing, labeling, and reporting rules (including the 10 mg THC cap).

-- Are found in possession of prohibited products, you may face seizure, fines, or charges — even if the products were purchased legally under previous law.
+- Are found in possession of prohibited smokable products, you may face seizure and Class C felony charges — even if the products were purchased legally under the previous law.

 How Vaughn Defense Can Help

-At Vaughn Defense, we represent individuals facing criminal charges or investigations related to THC vapes, hemp-derived products, and other controlled substances under Alabama law.
-With HB445 taking effect, many people may find themselves unintentionally on the wrong side of a rapidly changing legal landscape.
+At Vaughn Defense, we represent individuals facing criminal charges or investigations related to smokable hemp products, THC vapes, and other non-combustion inhalation products, and other controlled substances under Alabama law.
+With HB445 now in effect, many people may find themselves unintentionally facing felony charges or compliance issues in a rapidly changing and sometimes ambiguous legal landscape.

 If you are:

-- Charged with possession of a vape or other hemp product now deemed illegal,
+- Charged with Class C felony possession of smokable hemp or other products now deemed illegal,

-- Under investigation for distribution or sale of THC products,
+- Under investigation for distribution or sale of hemp products,

 Call today or visit www.vaughndefense.com to schedule a consultation.
 We proudly serve clients in Auburn, Opelika, Lee County, and throughout Alabama.